 Additional professional development activities and resources for volunteers include:

-Pre-visit Preparation is required for all Program Evaluators assigned to a visit and must be completed at least three weeks prior to the visit.
-This training provides critical updates on logistics, policies, and procedures, as well as commission-specific changes that affect the review process.
+Pre-visit preparation is required for all program evaluators assigned to a visit and must be completed at least three weeks prior to the visit.
+This training provides critical updates on logistics, policies and procedures, as well as commission-specific changes that affect the review process.

 Training for Visits Outside the U.S.

-New Team Chair Training
+New Commissioner Training

 Facilitator and Mentor Training